o-alquimista/nav-panel/README.md

 # Navigation Panel
 A collapsible navigation panel for web pages.

-The mechanism of showing and hiding the panel works similarly to Bootstrap's Collapse component.
-When showing, the panel is made visible with the `display` CSS property, then it transitions to the target width.
-When hiding, it transitions to `width: 0`, then it is hidden with the `display` property.
+The mechanism for showing and hiding the panel works similarly to Bootstrap's Collapse component.
+When showing, the panel is made visible with the `display` CSS property, then it transitions to the target width or height.
+When hiding, it transitions to width or height `0`, then it is hidden with the `display` property.

-Speaking of target width, there are two transition modes: _full width_ and _calculated width_.
-In full width mode the panel will transition to and from `width: 100%`, while in calculated width mode it will calculate the width of the panel and transition to and from that value.
-This is configured through the `data-fullwidth` attribute.
+Speaking of transitions, there is a special transition mode: the _fullscreen_ mode.
+When enabled, the panel will transition to and from `100%`, otherwise it will calculate the original width or height of the panel and transition to and from that value.
+This is controlled through the `data-fullscreen` attribute.

+Transition orientation is configurable through the `data-vertical-transition` attribute.
+The value of `true` makes it use the height for the transition, while `false` makes it use the width.

 This plugin toggles `aria-expanded`, provides keyboard navigation with the arrow keys and performs focus monitoring to close the panel when it is no longer in focus.